jarviscanada/jarvis_data_eng_TomasRotbauer/linux_sql/README.md

 useful to network administrators who may wish to understand how well a particular distributed system suits their specific processing and memory demands.
 The design works primarily with Linux bash scripts, which collect all the necessary hardware usage data.
-These scripts are activated periodically by Linux's `crontab` command, and the data gets stored into a database managed with PostgreSQL.
+These scripts are executed periodically by Linux's `crontab` command, and the data gets stored into a database managed with PostgreSQL.
 Another very important technology that was used is Docker, which allows the containerization of PostgreSQL.
 This means that the database management system can run without actual installation on a host, making the design portable to any Linux machine.
-This is especially useful for clusters.
+This is especially useful for clusters, where more than one database may be desired.
 The project itself was developed with Git version control, and stored in this GitHub repository.
 The Gitflow branching model was applied to facilitate continuous software development practices.